Quick Answer

 Best Backup Heating Options When the Power Goes Out

 This is the section that can save your life, so I’m going to be specific.
-I’ve tested every option on this list in my own home and in field conditions across the Pacific Northwest.
 Electric space heaters and heat pumps are useless during grid failure — full stop.
 Here’s what actually works for backup heating without electricity:

 Wood stoves are the gold standard for extended winter power outage survival if your home has one installed.
 They produce massive heat output, can be used for cooking and water heating, and run on a fuel source you can often source locally.
 The limitation is obvious — installation requires proper flue, clearances, and typically a permit.
 If you already have one, stock a full cord of seasoned hardwood before winter.

-Critical safety rule for any combustion-based heating: Install battery-operated carbon monoxide detectors in your heated room and in the hallway outside it.
+Critical safety rule: Install battery-operated carbon monoxide detectors in your heated room and in the hallway outside it.
 Test them monthly.
-During every major winter storm event, the CDC documents a spike in carbon monoxide poisoning deaths — these are almost entirely preventable.
+A $25–$35 battery-operated CO detector prevents the second-leading cause of death in every major winter grid failure on record.

 When Days Become Weeks

 After 72 hours without power in subfreezing conditions, the situation shifts from emergency to endurance.
-Your stored water supply starts to matter enormously — if pipes have burst and the municipal system has failed, there is no resupply coming from the tap.
+Your stored water supply starts to matter enormously — if pipes have burst and the municipal system has failed, there’s no resupply coming from the tap.
 During the 1998 Quebec ice storm, some areas went five weeks without power.
 Think about that timeline.
-Refrigerated and frozen food is long gone by day three or four, though in a true deep freeze your garage or an outdoor cooler becomes a makeshift freezer.
 Fuel for heating becomes your most critical resource.
 If you don’t have multiple propane tanks stored, you’re doing math you don’t want to do.

 This is the decision most people make too late.
-I’ve seen it repeatedly — families who could have driven 30 minutes to a warming shelter or a relative’s house wait until the roads are sheets of ice and the decision is made for them.
-Your winter storm emergency plan needs a clear evacuation trigger, decided in advance, not debated in the moment.
+I’ve watched families who could’ve driven 30 minutes to a warming shelter wait until the roads were sheets of ice and the decision was made for them.
+Your winter storm emergency plan needs a clear evacuation trigger, decided in advance — not debated in the moment.

 Evacuate if any of the following are true: